SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ### Attack Description

-[^desc-len]{: source="Tim W."}

-[^desc-len]: In its current form, the attack description is probably way
-    too long and complex.
-Maybe we can make it more accessible by introducing some more structure.
-E.g., "Preconditions", "Attack Sequence"(?), "Impact", "Variants".

-The descriptions here follow [TODO paper], where additional details of the attack are laid out.
+The descriptions here follow {{research.ust}}, where additional details of the attack are laid out.
 Audience injection attacks require a client to interact with at least two authorization servers, one of which is malicious, and to authenticate to both with a signature-based authentication method using the same key pair.
 The following description uses the `jwt-bearer` client authentication from
 {{!RFC7523}}, see below for further variants.
 Furthermore, the client needs to be willing to authenticate at an endpoint other than the token endpoint at the attacker authorization server.

 #### Core Attack Idea